jacobwilliams/NumDiff/README.md

   - [x] Central differences
   - [x] Backward differences
   - [ ] Higher-order differences...
-- [ ] Perturbations should respect variable bounds
+- [x] Perturbations should respect variable bounds
+- [x] Ability to use different methods for different columns
+- [ ] Jacobian partitioning to compute multiple columns at the same time
 - [ ] Add other gradient methods?
-- [ ] Jacobian partitioning to compute multiple columns at the same time
 - [ ] Also compute Hessian matrix?
 - [ ] OpenMP or Coarrays for parallelization
 - [ ] Testing for computational efficiency